CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * SBOM Authors who are not authoritative sources, but instead gather SBOM metadata from different dependencies, may be referred to as an [SBOM Assembler](glossary#sbom-assembler--role-).
 (CPANSec-2024)
 * SBOM Authors may also collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
 (CPANSec-2024)
     * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
 (NTIA-2021, "Transform" category, paraphrased)
-* An SBOM Author who is tasked with removing (censoring) sensitive information from SBOM documents may be called [SBOM Redactor](glossary#sbom-redactor--role-)
+* An SBOM Author who is tasked with removing (censoring) sensitive information from SBOM documents may be called [SBOM Censor](glossary#sbom-censor--role-)
 * Creates an SBOM.
 (CISA-2024)
     *  This document assumes that each SBOM created is available for sharing.